urchazikiwe/CS6400-Project/README.md

 # CS6400-Project

-Project Proposal for Data Mining of Online Retail Dataset Using Pentaho BI Suite
+INSTRUCTIONS FOR: Project Proposal for Data Mining of Online Retail Dataset Using Pentaho BI Suite

 Follow the steps outlined here to be able to replicate this project